Some inequalities among curvature invariants: Acknowledgments

 \section{Acknowledgments}

 Some calculations were performed in Wolfram Mathematica using the xAct package \cite{xAct}.
-We gratefully acknowledge assistance from OpenAI's GPT, Copilot, and Gemini with linguistic nuance and the manipulation of mathematical formulae.
+AI language tools (OpenAI GPT, Microsoft Copilot, and Google Gemini) were used for language polishing and for suggesting an elegant form for the polynomial~\eqref{poly}, which we verified independently.